Call Us

 Whether you’re a woman or a man, the good news is that depression is treatable and you don’t have to struggle on your own.
 The most important thing you can do is seek help.

 At Priory, we provide expert depression treatment at our hospitals and wellbeing centres, helping you get back on track.
+Treatment for depression ranges from intensive inpatient stays to weekly therapy, day care or online therapy.
+We also offer an innovative outpatient treatment for depression, known as repetitive transcranial magnetic stimulation (rTMS), which is available at Priory Wellbeing Centre Harley Street.
 For more information on how we treat depression at Priory, you can visit our treatment programmes page.

 Contact us to make an enquiry or for more information